okeowo-cloud/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 101-remove_char_at.py: program creates a copy of the string, removing the character at the position n (not the Python way, the “C array index”).

+102-magic_calculation.py: program defines a function def magic_calculation(a, b, c): that does exactly the same as the following Python bytecode: